andrey-aksenov/windows-uwp/windows-apps-src/layout/design-and-ui-intro.md

 When deciding on the right UI elements for your app, you might also consider the devices and the screen sizes your app will run on.

-## Tailoring your app for specific devices and screen sizes.
+## Tailoring your app for specific devices and screen sizes

 UWP apps use effective pixels to guarantee that your design elements will be legible and usable on all Windows-powered devices.
 So, why would you ever want to customize your app's UI for a specific device family?